 Current interests and activities

 I’ve just achieved chartered professional engineer with the Engineers Australia, though I am slightly reminded of Groucho Marx’s remark on the subject of clubs and associations.
-And I’m back to teaching system safety, this time at the UNSW@Canberra and if you’re interested you can find the course notes here.
+I teach a course in system safety, at the UNSW@Canberra and if you’re interested you can find the course notes here.

-I’ll give the usual disclaimer that all my opinions are my own and not those of my current or past employers.
-For which they may well be grateful. :)
+All my opinions are strictly my own and not those of my current or past employers, they can get their own thanks very much. :)